tbela99/css-parser/README.md

 # css-parser

-CSS parser and minifier for node and the browser
+CSS parser, minifier and validator for node and the browser

 ## Installation